Double Ratchet Algorithm: History

-Properties
+Overview

 The Double Ratchet Algorithm features properties that have been commonly available in end-to-end encryption systems for a long time: encryption of contents on the entire way of transport as well as authentication of the remote peer and protection against manipulation of messages.
 As a hybrid of DH and KDF ratchets, it combines several desired features of both principles.
 From OTR messaging it takes the properties of forward secrecy and automatically reestablishing secrecy in case of compromise of a session key, forward secrecy with a compromise of the secret persistent main key, and plausible deniability for the authorship of messages.
 Additionally, it enables session key renewal without interaction with the remote peer by using secondary KDF ratchets.
 An additional key-derivation step is taken to enable retaining session keys for out-of-order messages without endangering the following keys.

-It is said to detect reordering, deletion, and replay of sent messages, and improve forward secrecy properties in comparison to OTR messaging.
+It is said to detect reordering, deletion, and replay of sent messages, and improve forward secrecy properties against passive eavesdropping in comparison to OTR messaging.

 Combined with public key infrastructure for the retention of pregenerated one-time keys (prekeys), it allows for the initialization of messaging sessions without the presence of the remote peer (asynchronous communication).
 The usage of triple Diffie–Hellman key exchange (3-DH) as initial key exchange method improves the deniability properties.
 An example of this is the Signal Protocol, which combines the Double Ratchet Algorithm, prekeys, and a 3-DH handshake.
 The protocol provides confidentiality, integrity, authentication, participant consistency, destination validation, forward secrecy, backward secrecy (aka future secrecy), causality preservation, message unlinkability, message repudiation, participation repudiation, and asynchronicity.
 It does not provide anonymity preservation, and requires servers for the relaying of messages and storing of public key material.

 Functioning

-A client renews session key material in interaction with the remote peer using Diffie–Hellman ratchet whenever possible, otherwise independently by using a hash ratchet.
-Therefore, with every message a client using the double ratchet advances one of two hash ratchets (one for sending, one receiving) which get seeded with a common secret from a DH ratchet.
+A client attempts to renew session key material interactively with the remote peer using a Diffie-Hellman (DH) ratchet.
+If this is impossible, the clients renew the session key independently using a hash ratchet.
+With every message, a client advances one of two hash ratchets—one for sending and one for receiving.
+These two hash ratchets get seeded with a common secret from a DH ratchet.
 At the same time it tries to use every opportunity to provide the remote peer with a new public DH value and advance the DH ratchet whenever a new DH value from the remote peer arrives.
 As soon as a new common secret is established, a new hash ratchet gets initialized.